How Can We Manage Presbycusis?

 • Difficulty in listening to high-pitched sounds.

-• Men's voices are easier to understand than women's.
+• Men's voices are much easy to understand.

-• Physical Examination: Otoscope (small instrument with light) is used by the doctor to check the outer ear canal, eardrum, ear canal blockage with ear wax or other external objects, and ear infections.
+• Physical Examination: An otoscope (small instrument with light) is used by the doctor to check the outer ear canal, eardrum, ear canal blockage with ear wax or other external objects, and ear infections.

-• Pure Tone Test: This test is done for the patients who are under rehabilitation, including patients who are using a hearing aid.
+• Pure Tone Test: This test is done for patients who are in rehabilitation, including patients who are using a hearing aid.

 • Hearing in Noise Test (HINT): This test is done to evaluate a person's ability to hear in both loud and quiet environments.

-• Central Auditory Processing Disorder (CAPD): It is common in patients with presbycusis where a person has normal hearing, but the sound is disturbed by background noise.
-In this test, the speech hearing test is performed in a noisy environment, and the results are compared to the pure-tone test.
+• Central Auditory Processing Disorder (CAPD): It is common in patients with presbycusis, where a person has normal hearing, but the sound is disturbed by background noise.
+In this test, the speech-hearing test is done in a noisy place where the results are compared to the pure-tone test.

 It can be prevented by,

-• Avoid using earphones/hearing aids for a longer duration.
+• Avoid using earphones or hearing aids for a longer duration.

 • Fix the volume for earphones at a safety level.